datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Load balancer

-Sets the global load balancing type and policy that Ambassador will use for all mappings unless overridden in a mapping.
+Sets the global load balancing type and policy that $productName$ will use for all mappings unless overridden in a mapping.
 Defaults to round robin with Kubernetes.

 More information at the [load balancer reference](../load-balancer).